iu-parfunc/lvars/README.md

 ```

 The slow test takes _three orders of magnitude_ longer when run with
-`small-step-base-rr` than with `small-step-fast-rr` does.
-(Those
+`small-step-base-rr` than with `small-step-fast-rr`.
+(Those numbers
-numbers are in milliseconds -- so the slow test is taking about 17
+are in milliseconds -- so the slow test is taking about 17 minutes!)
-minutes!)
-Stepping through the test manually using `traces` finds 64
+Stepping through the test manually using `traces` finds 64 terms for
-terms for the slow version, and 15 for the fast version.
+the slow version, and 15 for the fast version.

 [2012-lambdapar-draft]: http://www.cs.indiana.edu/~rrnewton/papers/2012-lambdapar-draft.pdf